graphile/graphile.github.io/src/pages/support/index.md

 ## Professional Services

-- Tweak Graphile to fit your needs
+- Tweak Graphile to fit your needs.
-- Professional support
+- Professional support.
-- Security and performance vetting
+- Security and performance vetting.
-- Team training / get started faster
+- Team and one-to-one training at [GraphQL-Training](https://graphql-training.com).

 $200 / hour or $1000 / day